swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

 >    ├── my-other-post_image1.png
 >    └── my-other-post_image2.jpg

 I highly prefer the structure provided by the leaf bundle method, and I think you will too.
-Back to the business at hand:
+Now, back to the business of creating your first post.

 #### Creating a post (As a Leaf-Bundle)
-Run the below command to create a test post on your site:
+Run the below command in the Hugo container CLI to create a test post on your site:

 ```bash
 hugo new content/posts/*YOUR_POST_NAME*/index.md
 ```

-If you wish, feel free to modify the index.md to add a quick "hello world" message, or something of the like, but it's not necessary.
-Boom, first post has been created.
+If you wish, feel free to modify index.md to add a quick "hello world" message, or something of the like, but do not feel obligated.
+Your first post has been created, whether it has anything written in it or not.

 ### Hosting your Site!
 (Locally)
-Hugo includes a web-server for running a site on your local network to see how things will appear in a browser before publishing them to the web.
+Hugo includes a web-server for running a site on your local network.
+Why would you want to run a site locally?
+It allows previewing how your site will appear prior to publishing it to the web.
 We're going to take advantage of that now.
-Inside a CLI session for your Hugo container, run the below command:
+Run the below command (again, inside the Hugo Container CLI):

 ```bash
 hugo server
 ```

-With any luck, you'll be greeted with the following message:
+With luck, you'll be greeted with the following message:

 ![Local Hosting Success](hugo-server.png)

-Navigate to [http://localhost:1313](http://localhost:1313) to view your site!
+Open [http://localhost:1313](http://localhost:1313) in your browser of choice to view your site!

 > If you were not so lucky, you may have gotten an error in your CLI session that says something like "Check your Hugo installation: you need the extended version to build...".
 This is because some themes require an extended version of the Hugo docker container in order to build successfully.
-If that happens to you, change line 3 of ``docker-compose.yml`` from ``image: klakegg/hugo:latest`` to ``image: klakegg/hugo:ext-alpine``.
-Shut down your container, and relaunch it using ``docker-compose up`` and you should be good to go.
+Remember earlier, when I said the Hugo image is highly configurable, has many tags, blah blah blah?
+Here we have another example of that.
+If this happens to you, change line 3 of ``docker-compose.yml`` from ``image: klakegg/hugo:latest`` to ``image: klakegg/hugo:ext-alpine``.
+Shut down your container, relaunch it using ``docker-compose up``, and you should be good to go.

 ## Phase Two - Hosting your Site on the Web!